VladimirAzanza/shifa_products/README.md

 ### 🏃‍♂️ Running the tests

-To run the tests, simply execute the following from the directory where pytest.ini is located:
+To run the tests, simply execute the following command from the directory where pytest.ini is located:

 ```bash
 pytest